avaneev/prvhash/README.md

     Seed ^= ph ^ m; // Add previous hash's and message's entropy to the internal entropy. lcg += Seed; // Add the internal entropy to "lcg" variable (both random).
 Truncation is possible.

+## Optimizations ##

+Basic optimized versions of 32-, 64- and 128-bit hashes were implemented in the `prvhash42opt.h` file.

+As for the exponential speed optimizations, it should be possible to run 4 hash functions in parallel (with independent "lcg" and "Seed" variables), passing input bytes to each hash function in succession.
+At the end of hashing, the 4 hashes should be XORed together to produce a final 32-bit hash.
+Unfortunately, this is only possible on AVX2 instruction set, which lacks parallel 64-bit multiplication with truncation.
+As a byproduct, such parallel arrangement may increase the quality of randomness exponentially.

 ## Other ##

 [Follow me on Twitter](https://twitter.com/AlekseyVaneev)